- Clinical science

 - Point mutation: alteration of a single DNA base pair

-- Deletion: loss of one or several base pairs
+- Deletion: loss of one or more base pairs

-- Insertion: addition of one or several base pairs
+- Insertion: addition of one or more base pairs

-- Substitution: One or several base pairs are replaced by one or several different base pairs.
+- Substitution: one or more base pairs are replaced by different base pairs

 - Trinucleotide repeat expansion: increased repetition of base triplets that leads to faulty protein synthesis or folding

 Gene mutations can be classified based on the outcome:

 - Frameshift mutation: shift in the reading frame caused by insertion or deletion of a number of nucleotides not divisible by 3, which leads to modified amino acid coding in the gene segments downstream.
 It results in the synthesis of shorter or longer proteins that have a modified function or are dysfunctional.

 - In-frame deletion or insertion: deletion or insertion of three, six, nine, or more base pairs; (always in triplets!), without a shift in the reading frame, but with deletion or insertion of one, two, three, or more amino acids in the protein during translation

-- Silent mutation: altered codon, which codes for the identical amino acids
+- Silent mutation: altered codon, which codes for the identical amino acid

 - Nonsense mutation: formation of a stop codon, which leads to alterations in the splicing process and early termination of translation